Alexandrite: The Rare Colour-Changing Gemstone

 A discreet production

 Andhra Pradesh region.
-Smaller stones offering excellent value for those wishing to discover this exceptional gem.
+Small stones offering excellent value for connoisseurs wishing to discover this exceptional gem.

 Evaluating an alexandrite rests on specific criteria, quite distinct from those applied to diamonds or other coloured stones.
 Below are the determining factors, in order of importance.

 The paramount criterion.
-The more pronounced the contrast between green (daylight) and red (lamplight), and the purer the colours, the more precious the stone.
-A "strong" change doubles or even triples the value.
+The more marked the contrast between green (daylight) and red (evening light), and the purer the colours, the more precious the stone.
+A "strong" change doubles or triples the value.

-A vivid, luminous green is worth far more than a dull olive.
-A vibrant red-purple surpasses a brownish red.
-The finest stones genuinely evoke both emerald and ruby.
+A vivid, luminous green is worth more than a dull olive green.
+A vibrant red-purple outshines a red-brown.
+The finest stones genuinely evoke both the emerald and the ruby.

 An eye-clean stone with a strong colour change is truly exceptional.
-Inclusions are more readily accepted than in other gems, given the rarity.
+Inclusions are more tolerated than in other gemstones, given the rarity of the species.
 Cat's-eye alexandrite is rarer still.

-The majority of stones weigh under 1 carat.
-Beyond 3 carats with a strong colour change, the stone enters exceptional territory.
+The majority of stones weigh less than 1 carat.
+Beyond 3 carats with a strong colour change, the stone is considered exceptional.
 The price per carat rises exponentially.

-Oval and cushion shapes are the most common, as they preserve weight while optimising optical properties.
-Symmetry and quality of polish are decisive.
+Oval and cushion cuts are the most common, as they preserve weight while optimising optical properties.
+Symmetry and polish are determining factors.

 For a sound investment, always prioritise the quality of the colour change over size.
-A small alexandrite with a spectacular shift will be more desirable than a larger stone with a lacklustre change.
+A small alexandrite with a spectacular colour change will be more desirable than a larger stone with a lacklustre shift.

-Alexandrite is one of the most expensive precious stones in the world.
+Alexandrite is one of the most expensive gemstones in the world.
 Prices vary enormously according to quality, origin and the size of the stone.

 | Quality | Characteristics | Price per carat |